-SPS 192.12 Term of license. (a) A license as a promoter, matchmaker, contestant, judge, referee, ringside physician, second, or timekeeper shall expire 12 months after its date of issuance unless suspended or revoked under s.
+SPS 192.12 Term of license. (a) A license as a contestant shall expire 12 months after its date of issuance unless suspended or revoked under s.
 SPS 192.95.

-(b) A license as a promoter, matchmaker, judge, referee, ringside physician, second, or timekeeper shall expire 12 or 24 months after its date of issuance, as specified on the license application, unless suspended or revoked under s.
+(b) A license as a promoter, matchmaker, judge, referee, ringside physician, or second, or timekeeper shall expire 12 or 24 months after its date of issuance, as specified on the license application, unless suspended or revoked under s.
 SPS 192.95.